Skip to main content

 Step 3.
 Log unresolved risk.
 Keep one intake record with the person or entity name, role summary, exact access requested, evidence reviewed, open gaps, decision owner, review date, and next trigger for re-review.
 Make the engagement owner responsible.
 Review the file before credentials are issued and again if scope expands.

 Step 4.
 Make the go or escalate call.
 Proceed only if the facts line up and access stays narrow.
 Escalate if verification conflicts remain, access broadens, or the role may trigger formal screening by law.
 For example, Minnesota child care rules require background studies for some people with direct-contact services or access to vulnerable adults and children.
 In that process, if fingerprinting is required by law, the subject has 14 days from study initiation to be fingerprinted at a DHS-approved location and must present acceptable identification.
-Add a current state/local rule check after verification.
+Before using this example, verify the current state and local rule with counsel or an official source.

 If you cannot keep the case inside that narrow lane, do not improvise.
 Move to a formal process and document why.
 Related: Best Virtual Mailbox Services With Check Depositing.